Link copied to your clipboard

 If your financial needs aren’t too great, consider a low-interest credit card or personal loan, which can be more cost-effective than depleting your account.
 Since credit cards and personal loans have no restrictions on how they can be used, you can address any financial needs.

 Depending on what you need cash for, you may be able to find a provider that offers unique terms or competitive rates specific to your cause.
-For example, a specific funeral home may offer solutions for funeral costs, like a repayment plan.
-At the same time, a particular medical loan lender might offer better terms for paying medical expenses than a credit union.
+For example, a particular medical loan lender might offer better terms for paying medical expenses than a credit union.
 So, before applying, shop around to find the best terms.

 Forbearance solutions